-Ok, we have a crazy attraction here.
-The Samurai Restaurant in Shinjuku (not to be confused with the Samurai Rock Restaurant located in Akihabara) serves up flashy martial arts theatrics along with your meal—giving you a once-in-a-lifetime experience.
-For similar reasons, it is becoming one of Tokyo’s hottest attractions.
+For those who want to see the crazy side of Tokyo, this is the perfect attraction.
+The Samurai Restaurant in Shinjuku (not to be confused with the Samurai Rock Restaurant located in Akihabara) opened in October 2023.
+It serves up flashy martial arts theatrics along with your meal, giving you a unique experience even for Tokyo’s standards.

-But what if we told you it’s not a new attraction?
+But what if I told you it’s not a new attraction?
 In fact, it has been around for many years, just with a different name.
-Read on to learn what we mean—plus where to find cheap Samurai Restaurant tickets!
-(Spoiler: It’s not their official website).
+Read on to learn what I mean—plus where to find cheap Samurai Restaurant tickets (spoiler: It’s not their official website).

 What is the Samurai Restaurant?